jorgegv/rage1/doc/BANKED-FUNCTIONS.md

   - When building in 48K mode, only the copy from `engine/src` will be compiled and used, so only 1 copy of the function will exist.

-- This situation happens when migrating some functions from a given module (e.g.  `enemy.c`) but not others: not all functions from a module need to be migrated initially.
+- This situation normally happens only temporarily when migrating some functions from a given module (e.g.  `enemy.c`) but not others: not all functions from a module need to be migrated initially.
 When/if later on, _all_ of the module functions are migrated to `banked_code`, the support functions under `banked_code/128` directory can be moved to `banked_code/common`, so that they are always compiled as banked code in 128K mode and as low memory in 48K mode.

 ## Calling Banked Functions from an ISR